 It was supposed to have been resolved, but, from then on, every time I’d traveled somewhere new — say, Lebanon, Cuba, or Jordan — I’d get sick.
-As in, high fever, stomach flu-symptoms for almost a week sick.
+As in, high fever, stomach flu-symptoms for at least a week straight.

 I wrote it off as the price you pay to travel until, after my trip to Israel, I got sick and couldn’t get better.
-Almost anything I ate caused what felt like a forest fire in my stomach.
+It got so bad that allmost anything I ate caused what felt like a forest fire in my stomach.
 I was told it acid reflux or an ulcer, but after rounds of medicine, things only got worse.
-At the height, I couldn’t eat without being in excruciating pain.
+At the height, I couldn’t eat anything without being in excruciating pain.

 Honing In On Health With A Food Journal

 By keeping a food journal, I was quickly able to assess what did (and didn't) work.
-I discovered the least offensive foods were a sort of twist on the BRAT diet: basic healthy whole foods like bananas, sweet potatoes, avocados, poultry, simple smoothies, and yogurt.
+I discovered the least offensive foods were a sort of twist on the BRAT diet: basic healthy whole foods like bananas, sweet potatoes, avocados, lean poultry, simple smoothies, and yogurt.
 And I learned that anything that was generally considered unhealthy (ie refined sugar, simple carbs, and alcohol) would cause fierce flare ups.
-You can imagine my diet got super boring super quickly!
+So, yes, my diet got super boring super quickly!

-Finally, I ended up at a internist who put me through a ton of tests and concluded I had either never gotten over giardia or had contracted another parasite.
+After months of doctors' appointments and referrals, I ended up at a internist who put me through a ton of tests and concluded I had either never gotten over giardia or had contracted yet another parasite.
 Gross, yes, but then parasites are easier to get than most people realize.
-As in, you don’t need to be traveling to get one.
+As in you don’t need to be traveling to get one.
 Do you have a pet?
 Work in your garden a lot?
 Walk around barefoot?
 You could be susceptible to parasites too, FYI.

-At that point, I went on metronidazole, which is as impossible to pronounce as it is too forget.
-As in, it's really strong medicine that makes itself known when you take it (it made me dizzy, nauseous, and super weak), but it did end up helping.
-Afterwards, I felt like I was starting at square one so I focused on rebuilding my digestive health.
+I was then given a prescription for metronidazole, which is as impossible to pronounce as it is too forget.
+As in, this medicine makes itself known when you take it (I would get so dizzy, nauseous, weak that I couldn't work or drive a with my digestive health so I honed in on rebuilding my gut's flora.
 That meant taking billions of probiotics daily and eating naturally probiotic-rich foods (hello, yogurt! kombucha! miso!).

 Keeping Everything In Check

-My probiotic commitment means that it’s now been almost six months (which included trips from Europe to Thailand to Mexico) without any health problems.
+My probiotic commitment means that it’s now been almost six months (with travels from Europe to Thailand to Mexico) without any health problems.
 I'm back to enjoying my food adventures in full force and more than ever feel like I'm living my best life.
 So, yes, I travel to connect with people, but I learned the hard way that I need to be my healthiest to make the most of it.